Images, Emotions, and Credibility: Effect of Emotional Facial Images on Perceptions of News Content Bias and Source Credibility in Social Media: Study 1

 \section{Study 1}

-In Study 1 we examined how exposure to positive (happy) and negative (angry) emotions in images influence perceived content bias (tweets) and source credibility (accounts).
+In Study 1 we examined how positive (happy) and negative (angry) emotions in images influence perceived content bias (tweets) and source credibility (accounts).
 Participants completed a task in which they observed a series of tweets from eight different accounts.
-Text data (tweets) was collected from Twitter streaming API from October 25th to January 25th, 2018 from multiple news accounts accounts \cite{karduni2019vulnerable}.
-The accounts are either labeled as \textbf{mainstream} (e.g., NYTimes, NYPost, CNN, and Fox News) or known to produce \textbf{misinformation} (e.g., Breitbart, amLookout, investWatchBlog).
-The accounts are also categorized as being right-leaning or left-leaning \footnote{https://www.allsides.com/unbiased-balanced-news and https://mediabiasfactcheck.com/}.
-Given these two dimensions of mainstream/misinformation and right/left political orientation, users evaluate a total of eight accounts (See table \ref{study1Accs}), two from each of four different categories of mainstream-left, mainstream-right, not misinformation-left, and misinformation-right.
-All images included facial expressions, and were scored on happiness and anger using multiple supervised machine learning algorithms (for more info refer to the methodology section).
+To provide a variety of different political orientations and content types, the accounts were either categorized as \textbf{mainstream} or known to produce \textbf{misinformation}.
+The accounts were also categorized as being right-leaning or left-leaning (see Table \ref{study1Accs}).\footnote{Right or left-leaning labels were confirmed with \url{https://mediabiasfactcheck.com/} and \url{https://www.allsides.com/}} Given these two dimensions of mainstream/misinformation and right/left political orientation, users evaluate a total of eight accounts with more than 90 tweets in the final dataset.
 The content shown to users was manipulated in a between-subjects manner.
-Users' were randomly assigned to one of three conditions: \textbf{happy}, \textbf{angry}, and \textbf{mixed}.
-The happy condition receives tweets that contain images with the highest happy score.
-The angry condition receives tweets containing images with the highest angry image score.
-The mixed condition alternates between happy and angry images.
-Furthermore, one account from each category is randomly selected to include no images.
-For example, a participant assigned to a happy condition always views tweets sorted with the highest happy rated images but does not see images for four of the accounts (see Figure \ref{fig:rq1-design}).
+Users were randomly assigned to one of three conditions: \textbf{happy}, \textbf{angry}, and \textbf{mixed} (see Figure \ref{fig:rq1-design}).
+The happy condition contained tweets with the highest happiness scores for the images.
+The angry condition included tweets containing images with the highest angry image scores.
+The mixed (control) condition alternates between happy and angry images.
+Furthermore, one account from each category (right, left, misinformation, mainstream) was randomly selected to include no images.
+For example, a participant assigned to a happy condition, viewed tweets with the highest rated happy images from four of the eight accounts but did not see images from the other four accounts.